-The total price of reupholstering a piece of furniture, such as an old chair or sofa, typically includes an hourly charge for the cost of labor plus the cost of materials and possibly a shop fee.
-Even if you supply the new fabric, the upholsterer will supply high-density foam for the seat cushion, dust cover for the chair seat, staples, and any parts, such as wood and springs, needed for furniture repairs.
-They also guarantee that the piece will be put back together the same way, and ensure the structural integrity of the furniture, and make sure it looks like a brand new piece.
+The total price of reupholstering a piece of furniture, such as an old chair or couch, typically includes an hourly charge for the cost of labor plus the cost of materials and possibly a shop fee.

-For example, Conquest of Thread in Kansas City, Missouri, charges $30 an hour for labor plus materials plus a 15% shop fee to cover the cost of thread, staples, and wear and tear on equipment.
+For example, Conquest of Thread in Kansas City, Missouri, charges $30 an hour for labor plus materials plus a 15% shop fee to cover the cost of thread, staples and wear and tear on equipment.
 The owner, Christin Cope-Hill, recommends that customers supply their own material or fabric in order to pick out exactly what they want and save money.

 Furniture details can add significantly to the price of labor, Cope-Hill says.
 For example, a skirt on a recliner can add two to three hours to the time it takes to upholster the chair, she says.
-Details like pillow top cushions and nail heads, the round nails that go around a seat frame, also add significantly to labor costs.
+Details like pillow-top cushions and nail heads, the round nails that go around a seat frame, also add significantly to labor costs.

 - Upholstered dining room chair with both cushioned back and seat: $105

 - Upholstered cushioned club chair with tufted buttons and minor repairs:$465

 - Recliner with pillow-top cushions, seat, skirt and multiple repairs: $600

 Have a larger project in mind?
 Does your sofa need new seats?
 Do your cushions need stapling?
 Professional upholsterers can fix those pieces too.
 Contact your local upholstery shop to see what their capabilities are.